hardik-goel/Audio-Summariser/README.md

 ## Overview

-The Customer Echo Ease utility is designed to fast-track the Time-To-Resolution (TAT) for customer care executives and support teams.
+The Customer Echo Ease utility (A Generative AI based utility) is designed to fast-track the Time-To-Resolution (TAT) for customer care executives and support teams.
 By processing monologue/dialogue-based audio files (typically customer requests, complaints, or feedback) in WAV or MP3 format, this utility provides valuable insights to enhance customer support operations.

 ## Project Demo